ddev/ddev/docs/users/step-debugging.md

 1. Toggle the “Start Listening for PHP Debug Connections” button:
   ![Start listening for debug connections button](images/phpstorm_listen_for_debug_connections.png)
 2. Set a breakpoint.
-3. Using bookmarks from https://www.jetbrains.com/phpstorm/marklets/, "start debugger"
-4. Visit a page that should stop in the breakpoint you set.
+3. Visit a page that should stop in the breakpoint you set.

 #### PHPStorm "Run/Debug configuration" Debugging